In new term, Trump set to go after measures that are doing the most to fight climate change

 Drilling in Alaska refuge

-Trump is almost certain to reinstate drilling in Alaska's Arctic National Wildlife Refuge, continuing a partisan battle that has persisted for decades.
+Trump is almost certain to reinstate oil drilling in Alaska's Arctic National Wildlife Refuge, continuing a partisan battle that has persisted for decades.
 Biden and other Democratic presidents have blocked drilling in the sprawling refuge, which is home to polar bears, caribou and other wildlife.
-Trump reinstated the drilling program in a 2017 tax cut law enacted by congressional Republicans.
-Even so, no drilling has occurred in the refuge.
+Trump opened the area to drilling in a 2017 tax cut law enacted by congressional Republicans.
+No drilling has occurred in the refuge, although the U.S. Bureau of Land Management on Wednesday proposed a lease sale by the end of December that could lead to oil drilling.
+The sale is required under the 2017 law.

 Transition to cleaner energy, transport will continue